arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 ### How to Follow Along

-Please go ahead and open the "r\_basics\_visualize\_data" directory in whichever RStudio environment you're working in.
-You can open "visualize_exercises.Rmd" which will make you ready for our first hands-on activity in just a bit!
+Open the "r\_basics\_visualize\_data" directory in whichever RStudio environment you're working in.
+Then, open the "visualize_exercises.Rmd" which we'll use for our first hands-on activity in just a bit!

 ![`RStudio showing the visualize_exercises.Rmd file`](media/visualize_exercises.png)<!-- style = "border: 1px solid rgb(var(--color-highlight)); max-width: 800px;" -->

 ## Thinking Graphically From Data

-Let's try to imagine some **data visualizations** (also known as **plots** and **graphs**, and we may use all of these terms interchangably).
+Let's try to imagine some **data visualizations** (also known as **plots** and **graphs** interchangeably).

-Consider the `covid_testing` data frame shown below, which we'll work on in the hands-on part of this module.
+Consider the `covid_testing` data frame shown below.
 Think about what the columns mean and which columns you might like to see represented on a data visualization.

 ![The first 8 columns of the `covid_testing` data frame are shown: `mrn`, `first_name`, `last_name`, `gender`, `pan_day`, `test_id`, `clinic_name`, and `result`.](media/covid_testing_df.png)<!-- style = "max-width:800px;"-->